Adobe-Marketing-Cloud/audiencemanager-api-sample-app/README.md

 ## Getting started
 To start the application, in a terminal in the current directory, run `play`, or `play debug` if you wish to connect a debugger.
 This will start up the play framework's console.
 From here you can use the commands `clean` and `compile` to build the application.
 You can also just type `run` to start the application.
 The files will be compiled the first time you load the application in a browser at http://localhost:9000.
-The database will also be created the first time you launch the application (you will be asked to run an evolution by clicking a button on a webpage).
+The database will also be created the first time you launch the application (you will be asked to to create the database tables by clicking a button on a webpage).
 To close the application and return to the play console, press `CTRL D`.

 The blogging application is backed by an in-memory database.
 The database is recreated whenever you enter the play console.
 ## Configuring an IDE